Pedroesc19/replastico/README.md

 The compiled files will be generated in `frontend/build`.

+## Technical Documentation

+The project is split into two main directories:

+- `backend/` contains the Express server, controllers, models and services.
+Data flows from HTTP requests through controllers to MongoDB via Mongoose models, and services such as Excel export act on that data.
+- `frontend/` houses the React application.
+It interacts with the backend through REST calls to manage products, orders and quotations.

+Planned features include a payment workflow that leverages the new `paymentStatus` field and tooling for administrators to send quotes.
+An automatic quotation system computes delivery fees and totals so both customers and admins can review costs before payment integration is finalized.

 ## Additional notes

 Uploaded images are stored in the `backend/uploads/` folder and can be accessed through the `/uploads` route once the backend is running.